MondTech88/currency_converter/README.md

 # currency_converter

 A simple Flutter Currency Converter App.
+This is the first app i've build in my project of mastering flutter framework

 ## Getting Started